 No matter the weather, there’s a roof material built to withstand it.
 In order to pick the right roofing material for you, you have to understand how roofs are built to protect you.
 This article covers a few different roofing materials and how they protect you in various climates.

 Roofing for Snowy Weather

-Dark roofing is recommended in snowy climates, since it absorbs winter sunlight and helps melt snow that can often linger on top of your roof.
+Dark colored roofing is recommended in snowy climates, since it absorbs winter sunlight and helps melt snow that can often linger on top of your roof.
 It will also draw heat into your home, which will help you save money on heating costs.
 If you choose a roofing like slate or tile, check the state of your home’s foundation to ensure that your home is built to deal with such a heavy material.
 Rubber roofing is a great choice for absorbing heat and resisting those damaging winds.
 Though dark colors have benefits in cold climates, you can choose from a variety of different colors.

 Roofing for Warmer Weather

-If you live in a state that gets incredibly hot, stay far away from rubber roofing.
+If you live in an area that gets incredibly hot, stay far away from rubber roofing.
 It can cause burns to skin if you touch it and can cause the inside of your home to rise in temperature.
 Metal isn’t the best solution either, but lightly colored metals will do a better job of reflecting sunlight away from the home.
 The best choice for hot climates has to be clay tile roofing.
 It’s more expensive than rubber or metal, but it does a lot better for blocking sunlight and resisting wind.
 Clay tile provides good insulation against the beating sun, and can save you lots of money on air conditioning.

 Roofing for Tropical Climate